If you are interested in growing mango trees, then you’ve come to the right place.

 - Published Research from the University of Florida

 Furthermore, I want to give a special “Thank You” to Alex Salazar from Tropical Acres Farms for doing an exclusive interview with TropicalTreeGuide.com and contributing to this guide.
-Alex has invaluable knowledge from his 13+ years of growing 300+ mango cultivars and has one of the most diverse mango collections in the world.
+Alex brings 15+ years of invaluable experience growing 300+ mango cultivars and has the most diverse private collection of mangos in the world.

 Warning: There is A LOT of information on this page.
-It’s not called the ‘Ultimate Guide to Growing Mango Trees’ for nothing ๐ With that being said, all the information on this page is practical and to the point.
+It’s not called the ‘Ultimate Guide to Growing Mango Trees’ for nothing 😉 That said, all the information on this page is practical and to the point.

 Note: TropicalTreeGuide.com is reader-supported.
 When you buy through links on our site, I may earn an affiliate commission.
 As an Amazon Associate, I earn from qualifying purchases.